pandas-dev/pandas/doc/source/basics.rst

    ts2.reindex(ts.index).fillna(method='ffill')

-:meth:`~Series.reindex` will raise a ValueError if the index is not monotonic increasing or decreasing. :meth:`~Series.fillna` and :meth:`~Series.interpolate` will not make any checks on the order of the index.
+:meth:`~Series.reindex` will raise a ValueError if the index is not monotonically increasing or decreasing. :meth:`~Series.fillna` and :meth:`~Series.interpolate` will not perform any checks on the order of the index.

 .. _basics.limits_on_reindex_fill: